oktadev/okta-blog/_source/_posts/2019-08-07-deploy-a-spring-boot-app-with-aws-elastic-beanstalk.md

 </dependency>
 ```

 The library will handle the communication between your application and Okta.
 All that you have to do is identify your Okta information.
-Set the following environment variables locally:
+Set the following environment variables locally (removing the values from `src/main/resources/application.properties` to tighten security):

 ```bash
 OKTA_OAUTH2_ISSUER={ORG_URL}/oauth2/default